AkzhanBerdi/bad_dog/content/posts/product-analyst-technical-task.md

 ### Conclusion

-I really enjoyed completing this technical task, except maybe wirting SQL statements, that's why int's not included in the article.
+I really enjoyed completing this technical task, except maybe writing SQL statements, that's why int's not included in the article.
 I always find SQL super boring in technical tasks, cause there is no sufficient reward for that, whereas in the real life extracting the right data would be the fuel for your model, dashboard or whatever data product you might need.

 However if you are interesting in learning SQL, which is crucial for Data kinda jobs.
 I'd highly recommend the free resources by [DataAcademy](https://dataacademy.kz).
 This is a clean content without any ads or payment subscriptions.
 So definitely check this out!